CaioOlive/CaioOlive/README.md

 # Hey, I'm Caio!

 I'm a Software Engineering student based in Santos, Brazil.
-I have a background in graphic design, which helps me think about problems from both a technical and visual perspective.
+I have a background in graphic design, which gives me a wider perspective when approaching problems.

 ## Technologies & Skills